QuSTEAM/HAQS-QUSTEAM-2022/README.md

 1. Jupyter notebook with code and explanation

-2. A video of 3-5 minutes, embedded in or linked from the Jupyter notebook.
+2. A video of 3-8 minutes, embedded in or linked from the Jupyter notebook.
 The video should summarize your experiment and results.
 Include a text file containing a transcription of the audio.

-3. The Jupyter notebook should include results and analysis for an experiment in which:
+3. The Jupyter notebook should include results and analysis for an experiment in which you:

    a.
 Prepare a state in which two or more qubits are entangled.